Steps to Filing a Lawsuit – Overview

 How Your Own Liability May Affect the Outcome

 Even if you were careless and partly caused an accident, in most states you can still get at least some compensation from anyone else who was also careless and partly responsible for the accident.
 The amount of the other person’s liability for the accident is determined by comparing his or her carelessness with your own.
 That party’s portion of liability determines the percentage of the resulting damages he or she must pay.
 This rule of comparing fault is known as “comparative negligence.”
-In most states, you cannot recover anything if your own carelessness was 50% or more responsible for the accident.
+In most states, you cannot recover anything if your own carelessness was fifty percent or more responsible for the accident.

 There is no formula for arriving at a precise number for a person’s comparative negligence.
 During negotiations, your attorney and an insurance adjuster will discuss all of the factors that might have caused the accident.
 Then, the question of your own carelessness will be considered, along with all the other factors that determine how much your claim is worth — such as the seriousness of your injuries and the amount of your medical bills.

 It is hard to say how long all these steps will take in your particular accident case.
 The entire process can take from as little as a few months, to as long as a few years.
 Generally speaking, the less money at stake, and the more issues that can be resolved before trial, the smoother and faster the lawsuit will go.
-An experienced attorney at The Boesch Law Group in Los Angeles can explain all the steps involved in truck accident litigation and can effectively guide you through each stage.
+An experienced attorney at the Boesch Law Group in Los Angeles can explain all the steps involved in accident litigation and can effectively guide you through each stage.